awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/deployment.md

 ## Prerequisites

-⚠️ If bellow steps have already been done, please ignore them.
+⚠️ If bellow steps have already been done, please skip preparation step.

-### Enable Amazon Braket service
+## Preparation: Enable Amazon Braket service

 1. Log into the AWS Management Console, and go to Amazon Braket console.
    ![braket-console](./images/braket-console.png)